raganwald/Katy/README.md

   # => returns 7
 ```

 For what it's worth, altering core classes is tricky if you're writing a library for others to use, but could be [just fine][nobreak] if you're writing an application and not making life tricky for downstream programmers.
+And of course, you can mix Katy into your own classes while wrapping core classes like `Array` if you prefer.

 [nobreak]: http://javascriptweblog.wordpress.com/2011/12/05/extending-javascript-natives/ "Extending JavaScript Natives"